Mitre: Western Christianity

+The archbishop of the Church of Sweden, Martin Modéus, wearing a mitre as part of his liturgical vestment.

 In its modern form in Western Christianity, the mitre is a tall folding cap, consisting of two similar parts (the front and back) rising to a peak and sewn together at the sides.
 Two short lappets always hang down from the back.

 History

 The camelaucum (Greek: καμιλαύκιον, kamilaukion), the headdress that both the mitre and the papal tiara stem from, was originally a cap used by officials of the Imperial Byzantine court.
 "The tiara [from which the mitre originates] probably developed from the Phrygian cap, or frigium, a conical cap worn in the Graeco-Roman world.
 In the 10th century the tiara was pictured on papal coins."
 Other sources say the tiara developed the other way around, from the mitre.
 In the late Empire it developed into the closed type of Imperial crown used by Byzantine Emperors (see illustration of Michael III, 842–867).

 Worn by a bishop, the mitre is depicted for the first time in two miniatures of the beginning of the eleventh century.
 The first written mention of it is found in a Bull of Pope Leo IX in the year 1049.
 By 1150 the use had spread to bishops throughout the West.

 In the Church of England, the mitre fell out of use after the Reformation, but was restored in the late 19th and early 20th centuries as a result of the Oxford Movement, and is now worn by most bishops of the Anglican Communion on at least some occasions.
 In The Episcopal Church of the United States, the first Presiding Bishop, Samuel Seabury, wore a mitre as early as 1786.
 The mitre is also worn by bishops in a number of Lutheran churches, for example the Evangelical Lutheran Church of Latvia, the Church of Sweden, and the Lutheran Church in Great Britain.